-The chicken in Kung Pao Chicken is fried until crisp whereas, in Hunan recipe, it is just sautéed.
+The chicken in Kung Pao chicken is fried until crisp whereas, in the Hunan recipe, it is just sautéed.

 To make a saucy version of this, mix 1 tsp cornflour in ½ cup chicken broth and add it at the end of cooking.
 Cook for another 2-3 minutes and serve.